All Concepts are $\mathbb{C}\mathbf{at}^\#$: Three homes for categories

 This is a monad in $\ccatsharp$ whose corresponding prafunctor is the free category monad on graphs: it is the identity on vertices and adds in formal associative composites for paths of edges with any length $n$, which are precisely the maps into a graph from $\vec n$ \cite[Example C.3.3]{Leinster:2004a}.
 A category is then precisely a graph $X$, which can be modeled as a $(g,0)$-bicomodule, equipped with a left module structure of the form $\path \tri_g X \to X$.

-Given a category $c$, there is a bicomodule $g \bifromlong{50pt}{\{v\}c + \{e\}c_\ast} c$, where $c_\ast \coloneq \sum\limits_{C \in c(1)} c[C]\yon^{c[C]}$.
+Given a category $c$, there is a bicomodule $g \bifromlong{50pt}{\{\vertex\}c + \{\edge\}c_\ast} c$, where $c_\ast \coloneq \sum\limits_{C \in c(1)} c[C]\yon^{c[C]}$.
 The left $g$-comodule structure arises from the cartesian source and target morphisms $c_\ast \to c$, while the right $c$-comodule structure is given by the comultiplication $c \to c \tri c$ and its composition with the source morphism $c_\ast \to c$.

-The corresponding prafunctor $c\set \to g\set$ sends a copresheaf $X$ on $c$ to the graph whose vertices are the elements of $X$ and whose morphisms are pairs of a morphism in $c$ and an element of $X$ over its source object.
+The corresponding prafunctor $c\set \to g\set$ sends a copresheaf $X$ on $c$ to the graph for which a vertex is an element of $X$ and an edge is a pair of a morphism in $c$ and an element of $X$ over its source object.
 This is precisely the underlying graph of the category of elements of $X$, and as such $c+c_\ast$ has a left $\path$-module structure $\path \tri_g (c+c_\ast) \to c+c_\ast$ which induces by precomposition a left $\path$-module on $(c + c_\ast) \tri_c X$ for any copresheaf $X$: this $\path$-algebra is precisely $X$'s category of elements.
 Applying this to the terminal copresheaf $c \bifrom[c(1)] 0$ recovers the category $c$ itself as a $\path$-algebra.

 Furthermore, for any functor $f$ from $c$ to $d$, there is a bicomodule $c \bifrom[\Delta_f] d$, where $\Delta_f\coloneqq \sum\limits_{C \in c(1)} \yon^{d[f(C)]}$.
 It comes equipped with a canonical morphism $(c + c_\ast) \tri_c \Delta_f \to d + d_\ast$ of $(c,d)$-bicomodules which commutes with the $\path$-module structures of $c+c_\ast$ and $d+d_\ast$.
 As $\Delta_f \tri_d d(1) \cong c(1)$ as $(c,0)$-bicomodules, we have constructed in $\ccatsharp$ the morphism of $\path$-algebras corresponding to the functor $f$.